bharadwajvyadavalli/fundamental-concepts/README.md

 ---

 **Note**: These materials are meant to be preparation guides and not comprehensive solutions.
-Success in interviews also depends on practical experience and deep understanding of machine learning concepts.
+Success in interviews also depends on practical experience, continuous learning, and the ability to communicate your knowledge effectively.